Polyaniline: Processing

-The synthesis of polyaniline nanostructures is facile.
+The synthesis of polyaniline nanostructures is easy.

 Using surfactant dopants, the polyaniline can be made dispersible and hence useful for practical applications.
 Bulk synthesis of polyaniline nanofibers has been researched extensively.

 A multi-stage model for the formation of emeraldine base is proposed.
 In the first stage of the reaction the pernigraniline PS salt oxidation state is formed.
 In the second stage pernigraniline is reduced to the emeraldine salt as aniline monomer gets oxidized to the radical cation.
 In the third stage this radical cation couples with ES salt.
 This process can be followed by light scattering analysis which allows the determination of the absolute molar mass.
 According to one study in the first step a DP of 265 is reached with the DP of the final polymer at 319.
 Approximately 19% of the final polymer is made up of the aniline radical cation which is formed during the reaction.

 Polyaniline is typically produced in the form of long-chain polymer aggregates, surfactant (or dopant) stabilized nanoparticle dispersions, or stabilizer-free nanofiber dispersions depending on the supplier and synthetic route.
 Surfactant or dopant stabilized polyaniline dispersions have been available for commercial sale since the late 1990s.

 Mechanical Properties

 In addition to its electronic characteristics, the mechanical properties of polyaniline are important for its potential applications in batteries, sensors, and membranes.
 As a conducting filler for various blends, the mechanical properties of the base polyaniline powder are usually overlooked.
-Measurements on compressed PANI pellets gave the Young’s modulus to be around 1.3 GPa, which is comparable to other common polymers.
+Measurements on compressed PANI pellets gave the Young's modulus to be around 1.3 GPa, which is comparable to other common polymers.

 Polyaniline films

 In contrast, the mechanical properties of polyaniline films cast from polyaniline in 1-methyl-2-pyrrolidinone (NMP) have been more thoroughly investigated.
 The glass transition temperature (T_{g}) for the polyaniline film occurs around 105 – 220 °C and is strongly dependent on the residual NMP solvent content in the films, which acts as a plasticizer to reduce T_{g}.
-Utilizing dynamic mechanical analysis techniques, it has been shown that the storage modulus (E’) of polyaniline films is around 0.2 to 2 GPa when below T_{g}.
-At temperatures above T_{g}, the film enters a rubbery state and becomes more flexible which results in a decrease of E’ to as low as 0.1 MPa.
-Further increases in temperature result in a return of stiffness and higher E’ due to crosslinking and ordering of the chains before the breakdown of the films at 400 °C. While decreasing the elasticity of the film, the crosslinking of polyaniline chains has been shown to increase the conductivity and tensile strength compared to non-crosslinked films.
+Utilizing dynamic mechanical analysis techniques, it has been shown that the storage modulus (E') of polyaniline films is around 0.2 to 2 GPa when below T_{g}.
+At temperatures above T_{g}, the film enters a rubbery state and becomes more flexible which results in a decrease of E' to as low as 0.1 MPa.
+Further increases in temperature result in a return of stiffness and higher E' due to crosslinking and ordering of the chains before the breakdown of the films at 400 °C. While decreasing the elasticity of the film, the crosslinking of polyaniline chains has been shown to increase the conductivity and tensile strength compared to non-crosslinked films.